The importance of feature preprocessing for differentially private linear optimization: Additional experiment details.

-\paragraph{Modifications to DPSGD-F.} The version of DPSGD-F listed in \cref{alg:new_algo} is mainly presented for ease of strict theoretical analysis.
-Instead of directly implementing \cref{alg:new_algo}, we perform the following modifications in the experiments. \begin{enumerate} \item For the feature preprocessing step, when computing the mean, instead of using the adaptive algorithm in \cref{lem:translate}, we normalize each feature vector to a fixed norm, and treat it as the input dataset.
-We then use Gaussian mechanism for mean estimation since now the $\ell_2$ sensitivity is bounded. \item We skip the private quantile estimation and feature clipping step.
-Instead, we keep the norm of the translated features unchanged and perform $\ell_2$-norm clipping on the gradients as in DPSGD. \end{enumerate}

 For DPSGD-F, we further add a search dimension over the privacy budget $\eps_F$ for the feature preprocessing step.
-And the list of candidates is chosen to be [0.05, 0.1, 0.15, 0.2, 0.25, 0.3].
-In fact, for all experiments, the best accuracy is achieved when $\eps_F = 0.05$ .
+And the list of candidates is chosen to be $[0.02, 0.05, 0.1, 0.15, 0.2]$.
+In fact, for all experiments, the best accuracy is achieved at either $\eps_F = 0.02$ or $\eps_F = 0.05$.
 This suggests that the feature preprocessing step actually doesn't use much of the privacy budget to improve the final accuracy.

+\paragraph{Remark on different concentration measures of the datasets.} For the three considered datasets, below we compute a few distance measures that characterize how the dataset $D$ is concentrated, listed in \cref{tab:distances}.
+It appears that compared to ${\rm diam}(D)$, $\frac{1}{n} \sum_i \|x_i - \mu \|_2$ is a more indicative measure on the performance improvement from DPSGD-F compared to DPSGD.
+The smaller $\frac{1}{n} \sum_i \|x_i - \mu \|_2$, the more improvement DPSGD-F has over DPSGD.
+This might be due to the fact that we are considering the gradient clipping version of DPSGD (\cref{alg:modified-dpsgdf}) instead of the feature clipping version (\cref{alg:new_algo}) considered in the theoretical analysis.
+Better understanding of this phenomena is an interesting future direction.